 Optional fridge - flavour development:

-- Refrigerate bowl with proofed dough for up to 5 days.
+- After rising, refrigerate bowl with dough for up to 5 days (do not punch down).
 Flavour gets better with time.
 (Note 7)

 Form small balls, Rise #2:

 - Scrape dough out of bowl on work surface lightly dusted with flour.
 Shape into log, fully deflating dough in the process.

 - Cut into 3 equal portion - 330g / 11.6 oz each.